godber/banky/README.md

-# Banky - Free and Open Source Exam Generation Tool and Test Bank.
+# Banky - Exam Generation Tool and Test Bank.

 Banky is comprised of the following components: